artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 The **-a** argument while running **ls** lists all the files and directories in the given directory, **including the hidden ones**, which we will be seeing in the course of our journey.

-In order to verify our software binary file we will need to get hold of the **Decred releases public key**, which is provided in the [**"verifying binaries"**](https://docs.decred.org/advanced/verifying-binaries/) section of the Decred documentation, which we will now to go in order to find this key block
+In order to verify our software binary file, we will need to get hold of the **Decred releases public key**, which is provided in the [**"verifying binaries"**](https://docs.decred.org/advanced/verifying-binaries/) section of the Decred documentation, which we will now go to in order to find this key block

 ![](../../img/setup18.PNG)